YongoDavid/DEMO-2024-SEPTEMBER/README.md

 SEP-09
 Back at it again!!
-i dont know what wrong but sleep and i have to stop being friends. i dont wake up oe stay up at midnight , i need to go back to doing that.
+i dont know what wrong but sleep and i have to stop being friends. i dont wake up to stay up at midnight , i need to go back to doing that.

 SEP-10
 New day , more coding!!